thuyvi/beat-the-code/README.md

 <h1 style="font-size:50px;color:blue;">dance-with-the-code</h1>
 coding journal

-<h2 style="font-size:30px;color:blue">January 2019</h2>
-<br>This year resolution: I will answer the question: HOW HARD TO BECOME AN EDUCATION TECHNOLOGY EXPERT WITH LIMITED TECHNOLOGY SKILLS?
-WILL KNOWLEDGE IS ENOUGH?
+<h2 style="font-size:30px">2019 resolution: I will answer the question: HOW HARD TO BECOME AN EDUCATION TECHNOLOGY EXPERT WITH LIMITED TECHNOLOGY SKILLS?
+WILL KNOWLEDGE IS ENOUGH?</h2>

 <h2 style="font-size:30px;color:blue">December 2018</h2>
 <br>Start a Course on Udemy.
 Let's see if this can help me get more knowledge than running around reading like what I am doing.